kiking0501/kiking0501.github.io/README.md

 ### 2025-Jan

-- The new [Art Gallery](https://github.com/kiking0501/kiking-art-gallery) page is now live!
-Some of the links are moved there instead since they capture newer artworks after 2016 (incluing Polyhedaramatics The Dance, Shinig Beauty of Mathematcs, and the new social media accounts).
+- The new [Art Gallery](https://kiking0501.github.io/kiking-art-gallery/) page is now live!
+Some of the links are moved there instead since they capture more recent artworks after 2016 (incluing Polyhedramatics The Dance, Shining Beauty of Mathematics, and the new social media accounts).
 - The link to the old gallery page is removed (but the code remains - for a salute to the beginning of this repository :) )